 What is meant by shared parenting?

-Shared parenting refers to the long-term parenting plan rather than just a single point in a child’s life and that this plan should be adapted throughout a child’s life to effectively take into consideration the changing emotional, academic and physical needs as a child grows and develops.
+Shared parenting refers to the long-term parenting plan rather than just a single point in a child’s life, and this plan should be adapted throughout a child’s life to effectively take into consideration the changing emotional, academic and physical needs as a child grows and develops.
+Shared parenting should be flexible and take a child-centred approach meaning that the child’s welfare and needs are central to any decisions made.

-- The children feeling they have two involved parents.
+- The children feel they have two involved parents.

-- The children have access to either parent when required and that they are both seen as equal in the eyes of the child.
+- The children have access to either parent when required, and they are both seen as equal in the eyes of the child.

 - That one parent is not excluded from any part of the child’s life due to parenting time etc.